ei-grad/usb-hid-brightness/README.md

 To use `usb-hid-brightness` without needing superuser permissions every time, you can set up a udev rule to grant your user permissions to access the device.
 Here's an example of such a rule for LG UltraFine Displays:

 Create a file in the `/etc/udev/rules.d/` directory to store your udev rules.
-You can name it something like `99-usb-hid-brightness.rules`:
+You can name it something like `99-usb-hid-brightness.rules`.

+In this file, add rules like the following:

 ```bash
 # LG UltraFine 24MD4KL